rubtobar/rubtobar/README.md

 ## I'm a computer engineer

 - 🎓 I finished my engineer degree in the [University of Balearic Islands][uib]
-- 🚀 I’m currently working at [ISDEFE][isdefe] as a cibersecurity engineer
+- 🚀 I’m currently working at [ISDEFE][isdefe] as a ciber security engineer
 - 🌱 I want to grow as a computer engineer and learn about the newest tecnologies and frameworks
 - 🥅 2020 Goals: Work hard in my personal projects ant get them done